 It's not the place for whirlwind checklist-style travel.
 If possible, arrive with a rough plan but be flexible with how many days you'll spend in each area.

 Many of the attractions in West Africa are impossible to book online, so prepare to show up and make arrangements on arrival.

-There are a few exceptions: some nature preserves require advance booking via email or phone, and the more established hiking guides will prefer to make arrangements in advance.
+There are a few exceptions: some nature preserves require booking via email or phone, and the more established hiking guides prefer to make arrangements in advance.

 Venture outside the capital cities and beach resorts